 Anna was Education Officer at Cinema City for over ten years where, with a team, she programmed, marketed, administered, and delivered informal film education events for all ages and sections of the community.
 She is a qualified teacher of English as a second language with experience teaching at private language schools.

 Anna has a passion for the cinema experience and is driven to ensure that future generations can continue to enjoy independent cinemas and see a broad spectrum of specialised films.
 She has a penchant for the gloriously camp and darkly comic Australian ‘glitter cycle’ films of the 1990s such as: Strictly Ballroom (1992, Dir.
 Baz Luhrmann), Priscilla Queen of the Desert (1994, Dir.
 Stephen Elliott), and Muriel’s Wedding (1994, Dir.
 P.J Hogan).

-She is passionate about the benefits arts and culture can have on both individuals and communities, and particularly providing authentic experiences for children and young people from all backgrounds to engage in the arts and creative industries.
+They are passionate about the benefits arts and culture can have on both individuals and communities, and particularly providing authentic experiences for children and young people from all backgrounds to engage in the arts and creative industries.